core-wg/oscore/draft-ietf-core-object-security.md

-# OSCOAP Compression {#compression}
+# OSCORE Compression {#compression}

 The Concise Binary Object Representation (CBOR) {{RFC7049}} combines very small message sizes with extensibility.
 The CBOR Object Signing and Encryption (COSE) {{RFC8152}} uses CBOR to create compact encoding of signed and encrypted data.
 COSE is however constructed to support a large number of different stateless use cases, and is not fully optimized for use as a stateful security protocol, leading to a larger than necessary message expansion.
-In this section, we define a simple stateless compression mechanism for OSCOAP, which significantly reduces the per-packet overhead.
+In this section, we define a simple stateless compression mechanism for OSCORE, which significantly reduces the per-packet overhead.

-## Encoding of the OSCOAP Payload
+## Encoding of the OSCORE Payload

-The payload of the OSCOAP message SHALL contain the compressed COSE object which is encoded as follows:
+The payload of the OSCORE message SHALL contain the compressed COSE object which is encoded as follows:

 * The first byte (Flag Byte, see {{fig-flag-byte}}) encodes a set of flags and the length of the Partial IV parameter.
     - The three least significant bits encode the Partial IV length, n.
 If n = 0 then the Partial IV is not present in the compressed COSE object.
     - The fourth least significant bit is the kid flag, k: it is set to 1 if the kid is present in the compressed COSE object.
-    - The fifth least significant bit is the auxilliary data flag, a: it is set to 1 if the compressed COSE object contains auxilliary data, see {{auxilliary-data}}.
+    - The fifth least significant bit is the auxiliary data flag, a: it is set to 1 if the compressed COSE object contains auxiliary data, see {{auxiliary-data}}.
     - The sixth-eighth least significant bits are reserved and SHALL be set to zero when not in use.
 * The following n bytes encode the value of the Partial IV, if the Partial IV is present (n > 0).
 * The following 1 byte encodes the length of the kid, m, if the kid flag is set (k = 1).
 * The following m bytes encode the value of the kid, if the kid flag is set (k = 1).
-* The following 1 byte encode the length of the auxilliary data, s, if the auxilliary data flag is set (a = 1).
+* The following 1 byte encode the length of the auxiliary data, s, if the auxiliary data flag is set (a = 1).
-* The following s bytes encode the auxilliary data, if the auxilliary data flag is set (a = 1).
+* The following s bytes encode the auxiliary data, if the auxiliary data flag is set (a = 1).
 * The remaining bytes encode the ciphertext.

 ~~~~~~~~~~~